 RETURN TO CHINA

-At the end of the school, early morning on Sunday 21 July 2019, the students will be accompanied by members of IPNL to the Lyon Part Dieu train station to take their train (TGV) to CDG Airport to take their plane to fly back to China.
+At the end of the school, early morning on Wednesday 22 July 2020, the students will be accompanied by members of IP2I to the Lyon Part Dieu train station to take their train (TGV) to CDG Airport to take their plane to fly back to China.

 2 - SCIENTIFIC SYLLABUS

 Particle physics describes at the most fundamental level the elementary blocks that make up the world around us.
 These particles, with no known internal structure at the 10-18 m scale, and their interactions are described by the Standard Model of Particle Physics, which is based on quantum mechanics and special relativity.
 The way in which it has been constructed, with a strong interaction between experimenters and theorists, as well as its various components (and in particular the Higgs boson) will be presented, as well as its experimental validation over time.